MRGilak/moonwalk/_notes/Robotics/Single Leg Project/Mathematical Modeling of a Single Leg Robot.md

 layout: note
 title: "Mathematical Modeling of a Single Leg Robot"
 date: 2025-12-27
-excerpt: "#Robotics #Single_Leg_Project #Modeling"
+excerpt: "The mathematical model of a single leg robot can be written using the Newtonian or Lagrangian method.
+The Lagrangian method derives equations of motion by defining kinetic and potential energies."
 ---

 #Robotics #Single_Leg_Project #Modeling

 >[!note] this note is still being completed

 The mathematical model of a single leg robot can be written both by using the Newtonian method and by using the Lagrangian method.
 For now, the Lagrangian method is explained below.
-The Newtonian method will also be added later, but for now you can take a look at [this](robot-leg-equations) to read about it.
+The Newtonian method will also be added later, but for now you can take a look at [this](/notes/Robotics/Single Leg Project/Robot Leg Equations/) to read about it.
 # Euler-Lagrange Dynamics of the System
 When systems of bodies get very complicated, it is often easier to work with Lagrangian dynamics rather than Newtonian dynamics.
 To write the equations of motion for any system, this is what we should do:
 1. Write the kinetic energy of the system, $T$.
 This includes all the translational and rotational kinetic energy of all the bodies in the system.
 2. Write the potential energy of the system, $P$.
 This includes the potential energy of all the bodies.
 3. Define $\mathcal{L} := T - P + \lambda^T c$.
 This is called the Lagrangian. $\lambda$ is the vector of Lagrange multipliers and $c$ is the vector of equality constraint ($c = 0$).
 Any constraint can be added to the Lagrangian like this.
-If the constraint is an inequality constraint, for example $c \geq 0$, then we will have a [complementarity problem](linear-complementarity-problem), meaning we should have $\lambda \geq 0,  c \geq 0, \lambda c = 0$.
+If the constraint is an inequality constraint, for example $c \geq 0$, then we will have a [complementarity problem](/notes/Robotics/Single Leg Project/Linear Complementarity Problem/), meaning we should have $\lambda \geq 0,  c \geq 0, \lambda c = 0$.
 4. For any variable $x$, you can now solve the equation below to derive its dynamics:
 	$$
 		\frac{\partial \mathcal{L}}{\partial x} - \frac{d}{dt} \frac{\partial \mathcal{L}}{\partial \dot{x}} = 0